vapid/vapid-docs/learn-more.md

 In this case, the `partialName` corresponds a file named `_partialName.html` in your `www` directory.

-For example, let's say you want to include a common navigation meny on every page.
+For example, let's say you want to include a common navigation menu on every page.
 You would might create a file named `_menu.html` in the `www` directory, then include it as `{{> menu}}` in every template.

 _Note: Partials may include Vapid template tags._